A secured loan uses collateral to reduce lender risk and improve approval chances.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include:

-- Federal Trade Commission, “What To Know About Payday and Car Title Loans.”
-Accessed Dec.
-30, 2025.
+- Federal Trade Commission, “What to Know About Payday and Car Title Loans.”
+Accessed June 18, 2026.